samundra/whoowesme/README.md

     <p align="center">:construction: This project is still a work in progress :construction:</p><br/>
 </div>
 <div>
-_Note:_ This project is for educational purpose only.
+<u>Note:</u> This project is for educational purpose only.
 Please do not use it for production.

 Suppose, I gave you 100 THB, since I am generous I forget to ask.
 This app will force me to ask for that borrowed money to my friend.